 The highway, which begins at Mile 0 in British Columbia, winds its way through the stunning mountains and valleys of the Yukon Territory, ending at Delta Junction in Alaska.
 It is truly perfect for those looking to add just a bit more backcountry adventure to their summer road trip.

 In total, the highway stretches for more than 1,700 miles, with 200 of those miles actually in America’s most northern state.
-While driving through, stop in at Tetlin National Wildlife Refuge, which Travel+Leisure explains, sits at a major migration point for birds traveling to and from Canada throughout the year.
+While driving through, stop in at Tetlin National Wildlife Refuge which, Travel+Leisure explained, sits at a major migration point for birds traveling to and from Canada throughout the year.

 Once you finish this trip all you need to do is figure out your route back to the contiguous United States and you should be all set.
 Who knows, you may even make it back in time to see the fall leaves start changing colors.